Welcome to the wrap-up blog post of the System Collaboration Blog Book, its last blog post!

 Another insight is that we need a common language on the top level of every discipline, and not some discipline specific language when we mean the same thing.
 Without this common language on the top level, we can never work transdisciplinary.
 Of course, we need specific and detailed language when we dig into the respective discipline, but not on the top level.

 There are many other insights as well, some more contrary to today’s thinking, than others.
 For example, unknown unknowns with friends have due to extensive reasoning and logic been reshuffled within the domains of the Cynefin™ Framework.
-Also, the top insights above that organisational problems will not go away if not the principles are fulfilled, is not what complexity theory is proclaiming.
-This is since its theories for complex adaptive systems for three decades or more, clearly states that in a complex system there is not any cause and effect chains.
+Also, the top insights above those organisational problems will not go away if not the principles are fulfilled, is not what complexity theory is proclaiming.
+This is since its theories for complex adaptive systems for three decades or more, clearly states that in a complex system there is not any cause-and-effect chains.
 The problem with that statement is that it only regards live (real time) systems, not systems with inherent problems from start within the organisation definition (dead system).
-Here instead, the effect and cause chain (backwards) for organisational problem, by asking why on the effect, easily can be found all the way to the root cause(s).
+Here instead, the effect and cause chain (backwards) for organisational problem, by asking “why?” on the effect, easily can be found all the way to the root cause(s).
 Of course, only backwards to the root causes since we do not know the future.
 But, most probably we can understand the doomed future with more and more inefficiency and ineffectiveness and unhealthy people (due to our human adaptability to try to get the job done anyway) within the organisation, if the principles are not fulfilled.

 The last important insight to mention is the tight connection between resource and flow efficiency.
 And the term resource efficiency we need to rethink and understand as an efficient use of our resources not just filling their time with work.
 This means that we need to look if they are adding value, and not only doing administrative stuff, in the same way as we are defining flow efficiency; are the flow units in a queue or are someone working on them.
 By having the same definition with adding value or not, it is easy to see that they are tightly connected; a queue of activities waiting for people to handle them, or a queue of people waiting for handling activities.
 Specialisation in product development will always give long queues of activities for the specialists, or many specialists need to handle every activity.
 Specialisation is not only a major problem in traditional silo organisations, just look at today’s queues of activities on the Kanban boards in Agile development, where the latter queues also are due to tremendous planning problems in Agile development, which is the other root cause to queues of activities, next bad T-shaping (specialisation).